KurtRudolph/phys212/Homework/homework_04_guass_law/homework_04_point_charge_and_charged_sphere.md

 ## 7)
 For how many values of \[ x: (4.1 cm < x < \infty) is it true that \[E_x = 0\]?

+* none
+  * The field is treated as if it is a single point charge outside the conducting wall and there after extends to infinity diminishing by a rate of \[r^2\].